 During the detox process, all traces of drugs or alcohol are cleansed from the body.
 This is necessary to ensure you are healthy and stable enough to begin ongoing therapy to ensure long-term sobriety.

 When you are addicted to substances, your body will eventually get used to those substances in the system.
-It takes a gradual reduction of these substances during detox for the body to recover and adjust, which can cause unpleasant withdrawal symptoms.
+It takes a gradual reduction of these substances during detox for the body to recover and adjust, due to this withdrawl symptoms will also begin quickly as your body starts to heal.

 Different Approaches to Undergoing Detox